 Irregular expenses include any bill that is infrequent, but easy to predict.
 That means insurance bills that you pay annually or twice-annually.
 It also means things like vet bills, magazine subscriptions, haircuts and vehicle registrations.

 Take some time to think about all of your expenses over the course of a year, and make a list of every irregular expense that you can think of.
-Here’s a worksheet that you can use to jot everything down.

 Not sure what to include?
 Refer to this list of common irregular expenses.

 Now that you have your list assign a cost to each item.
 In some cases (as with insurance), this will be as simple as looking up the premium.
 In other cases (as with home maintenance and gift spending), you’ll have to estimate a cost or set a budget for yourself.

 Not sure what cost to assign to something?
 Look over last year’s bank records to determine how much you spent.
 Then, consider adding 10% to that total as a buffer.